-These triple-driver headphones sound gimmicky - until you listen
+These triple-driver headphones sound gimmicky -- until you listen

 1More will argue this away by saying these headphones are designed for “studio” listening, but though the performance is impressive, you won’t likely choose these for mixing or tracking, and a single-button mic piece at the least would have been appreciated.
 On the other hand, dual traveling cases do add some extra value.

-Generous padding on the earcups and along the wide band are jacketed in smooth leather.
+Generous padding on the earcups and along the wide band is jacketed in smooth leather.

 While the Triple Driver Over-ears’ namesake isn’t just hype, there are technically just two active drivers in each earcup, including a 40mm graphene-coated dynamic driver and a ceramic tweeter designed for faster transient response, coupled like a miniature two-way speaker.
 The passive bass radiator makes up the third “driver,” pushed by the woofer for enhanced bass.